 Observe Habitat and Record Data.
 Observers walk through the sample plot, zig-zagging back and forth and recording data.
 The goal is to see the plants throughout the defined sample plot; observers may choose the best way to move through the area to achieve a confident visual characterization of the plot.
 At a minimum, required fields in Table 14-2 are recorded for each sample plot.
 When determining whether to collect optional data, Partners should consider the associated adaptive management thresholds.

-While not required, we encourage Partners to take photographs of the plot at the time of sampling to document conditions observed.
+While not required, we encourage Partners to take photographs of the plot at the time of sampling to document conditions.
 Partners may choose to submit photographs as part of their annual reporting.
 The Program Administrator may also request photos as additional documentation of monitoring conducted.

 Apply Adaptive Management (As Warranted).
+Specific adaptive management thresholds and responses must be provided in the Partner’s CI.

-If Partners are characterizing adopted acres using the required data fields in Table 14-2 (presence vs. absence metrics), adaptive management is triggered when 10% of monitoring plots demonstrate a lack of adequate milkweed and nectar plant cover.
-When this happens, Partners will evaluate the success of the management measures on the site and make management adjustments to achieve habitat targets.
+If Partners are characterizing adopted acres using the required data fields in Table 14-2 (‘presence vs. absence metrics’), adaptive management is recommended when 10% or more monitoring plots demonstrate a lack of adequate milkweed and/or nectar plant cover, as appropriate depending on the region (See section 14.2.1).
+When this happens, Partners should evaluate the success of the management measures on the site and make management adjustments to achieve habitat targets.

-If Partners are characterizing adopted acres using the optional vegetative data fields in Table 14-2 (milkweed stem counts, and percent cover of potentially flowering nectar plants), adaptive management is triggered when the 90% confidence interval is below the criteria for milkweed stem density and percent cover of potentially flowering nectar plant species.
+If Partners are characterizing adopted acres using the optional vegetative data fields in Table 14-2 (milkweed stem counts, and percent cover of potentially flowering nectar plants), adaptive management is recommended when the 90% confidence interval is below the region- and sector-specific criteria for milkweed stem density and/or percent cover of potentially flowering nectar plant species appropriate to the region of interest.

-Note that if few survey plots are used (e.g. 10), variability in the data may be more likely to trigger adaptive management.
-Partners may voluntarily choose to increase their number of samples to minimize the chances of triggering the threshold.
-For example, in the first approach above, adaptive management would be triggered if one of 10 survey plots demonstrated a lack of adequate milkweed and nectar plants, but not if 1 of 11 plots did.
+Note that if few survey plots are used (e.g. 10), variability among plots may be more likely to trigger recommended adaptive management threshold.
+Partners may voluntarily choose to increase their number of samples to minimize the chances of triggering the recommended threshold.
+For example, in the first approach above, adaptive management would be triggered if one of 10 survey plots demonstrated a lack of adequate milkweed and/or nectar plants, as appropriate, but not if 1 of 11 plots did.

 Sampling Frequency

 The frequency of sampling (i.e., minimum number of sample plots requiring sampling annually) corresponds to the extent of the adopted acres, which is defined for each Partner based on their minimum required adoption rate and the extent of their enrolled lands.
 Partners reporting adopted acres above their minimum target are not required to monitor additional points above the minimum threshold associated with their adopted acres target.
-For example, if a Partner is required to adopt at least 20,000 acres, but voluntarily adopts and carries out conservation measures on an additional 15,000 acres – for a total of 35,000 adopted acres – it would only be required to carry out habitat monitoring for the original target of 20,000 acres, or 30 sites.
+For example, if a Partner is required to adopt at least 20,000 acres, but voluntarily adopts and carries out conservation measures on an additional 15,000 acres – for a total of 35,000 adopted acres – it would only be required to carry out habitat monitoring for the original target of 20,000 acres, or 50 sites (See table 14-4).